leonawicz/rtrek/README.md

 ### STAPI

-Use the Star Trek API (STAPI) to obtain information on the whereabouts and whenabouts of the infamous character, Q. Specifically, retrieve data on his appearances and the stardates when he shows up.
+Use the Star Trek API (STAPI) to obtain information on the infamous character, Q. Specifically, retrieve data on his appearances and the stardates when he shows up.
 The first API call does a lightweight, unobtrusive check to see how many pages of potential search results exist for characters in the database.
 There are a lot of characters.
 The second call grabs only page two results.
 The third call uses the universal/unique ID `uid` to retrieve data on Q. Think of these three successive uses of `stapi` as safe mode, search mode and extraction mode.

 ``` r
 library(rtrek)